initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 ## Approach for supported languages

-I struggle with motivation for all of my personal projects because they often don't really serve any useful purpose; this is well evidenced by piecemeal home-automation-centric projects:
+I struggle with motivation for all of my personal projects because they often don't really serve any useful purpose; this is well evidenced by my piecemeal home-automation-centric projects:

 - [cameranator](https://github.com/initialed85/cameranator)
-    - Home-grown CCTV motion event and segment recording system
+    - Home-grown CCTV motion detection and segment recording system
 - [mqtt_things](https://github.com/initialed85/mqtt_things)
     - Some hacking to expose a few things via MQTT
 - [zmote](https://github.com/initialed85/zmote)
     - A Python library for somebody else's low-volume-produced WiFi IR blaster

-All of them sort of work, all of them are still sort of used and none of them are complete or well tested.
+They all kinda work, they're all kinda used and none of them are reliable or complete or well tested.

 This project has managed to keep me on the hook for a while because I get to play with a bunch of languages that I almost never used / had previously never used; this has come about because (at least for now) easy supported language comes with a minimal template that does the